davidgundry/MathsForCS/_course/descriptive-statistics/statistics.md

 permalink: /course/statistics/
 ---

-In this section we're going to gain an overview of statistics, what it is and ways in which it is used.
+In this section we're going to gain an overview of statistics, what it is, and ways in which it is used.

-### Video not yet available
+## Ten-minute video

+<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/iP61hCchq-E" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You can also view this video [on YouTube](https://youtu.be/iP61hCchq-E)

 ---